rmhsilva/lispmethods/_posts/2017-01-29-development-environment.md

 > Google "Steel Bank Common Lisp", and install it.
 Now.

 Or just click [this link](http://www.sbcl.org/platform-table.html) to go straight to the download page.
+Or use your favourite package manager, which will probably have an `sbcl` package available.

 There you go, you've installed Common Lisp (the SBCL implementation, to be precise - [there are others](#notes-on-implementations)).
 Fire it up in a